wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Unknown type {#unknown-type}

-If it is not possible to know what type a function can return or it can accept any value, you can use `TypeVar` to pass through the value or use `Any` which matches any type.
-Try to avoid as much as possible though and instead use TypeVar or [Generics](#generics).
+If it is not possible to know what type a function can return, or if it can accept any value, you can use `TypeVar` to pass through the value or use `Any` which matches any type.
+Try to avoid `Any` as much as possible though and instead use TypeVar or [Generics](#generics).

 ### Ignoring types {#ignoring-types}

-In rare cases it might be required to ignore a type.
+In rare cases it might be required to tell type checkers to ignore a line of code.

 ```python
 test: int  # type: ignore